betfair-datascientists/betfair-datascientists.github.io/src/api/apiCertificatesOpenSSL.md

 - Certificates are required for non-interactive login
 - Keep your `.key` file private
 - Never share the private key publicly

+---

+## Further Support

+Australian customers can email us for support at automation@betfair.com.au